GLOBAL MARKETS-Franc, European shares soar after Swiss currency cap lifted

 "We're going to see this continued high volatility in equities, in fixed income and in currencies," Morris said.
 "What's driving that, you got monetary policy out of sync globally.
 U.S. going one way, ECB going another, Swiss going another, Sweden going another," he said.

-MSCI's all-country stock index, a measure of stock performance in 45 countries, rose 0.24 percent.
+MSCI's all-country stock index, a measure of stock performance in 45 countries, rose 0.18 percent.
 The pan-European FTSEurofirst 300 index of leading regional shares rose 2.88 percent to close at 1,393.41.
-The Euro STOXX 50 Index of European blue chips rose 2.2 percent.

-Profit jitters have shaken investors.
-Expectations for U.S. fourth-quarter earnings have been scaled back sharply, with growth now estimated at 3.5 percent, compared with an Oct.
-1 estimate of 11.2 percent, according to Thomson Reuters data.

-Gold rose as much as 3 percent to a four-month high after the shock Swiss move.
-U.S. gold futures for delivery in February rose 2.5 percent to settle at $1,264.80 an ounce.
+Gold rose more than two percent to a 4-month high after the shock Swiss move.

 All Swiss government bill rates and bond yields out to nine- year maturities traded below zero after the central bank scrapped the exchange rate cap and lowered interest rates to a negative 0.75 percent.